What Medications Treat Hidradenitis Suppurativa?

 Topical and intralesional therapies for HS

 - Antibiotics – Clindamycin is the only topical antibiotic studied for use in HS.
 It is useful in mild or moderate HS but may increase drug-resistant bacteria.
+Topical dapsone is another antibiotic that experts believe can help treat HS, but there is no clinical evidence of this.

 - Steroids – Triamcinolone injected into inflamed lesions reduces redness, swelling, pus, and size of the lesion.